College of Doctoral Studies

-On Wednesday evening, April 26, over 80 Masters and Doctoral students gathered in McKinley Hall to hear Dr Gerry Tirozzi's presentation on Current Issues Facing American Education.
+In April of 2014, over 80 Masters and Doctoral students gathered in McKinley Hall to hear Dr Gerry Tirozzi's presentation on Current Issues Facing American Education.
 In his presentation, Dr Tirozzi outlined that school reform, performance-based pay for teachers, and compulsory preschool are several of the issues facing the American school system.
 He acknowledged that there is no easy solution to any of these but that how they are addressed will impact the effectiveness of American schools for some time to come.

 Dr Tirozzi's distinguished educational career includes serving as the Assistant Secretary of Elementary and Secondary Education at the US Department of Education during the Clinton administration, being the Executive Director of the National Association of Secondary School Principals (NASSP), Director of the National Honor Society, and the Commissioner of Education for the State of Connecticut.
 Dr Tirozzi currently serves as Visiting Professor at Grand Canyon University.